|

 Within the portal, the now-familiar view of the passage into

-the Underdark had disappeared, blotted out by a dark shape, lurking
+the Underdark had disappeared, blotted out by a dark shape, long

 Haldir, muttered Arador, that looks like a